 won’t sag or soften with time and, unlike some foam mattresses, this one

 doesn’t restrict your movement at all.
-That's why it's the highest-scoring
+That's why it's one of the best

 For our money, this is one of the best mattresses around at the moment.
 It’s just as long-lasting as the mattress above and, although that one is slightly more suitable for light or restless sleepers, this one offers slightly superior support for your spine and will continue to do so for years to come.